- 1 Procedure for Job Safety Analysis (JSA)

 - Safety Supervisor/Safety Officer deployed by consultant/ contractor for the job.
 (Additional person(s) familiar with the job may be included).

 - JSA procedure shall be reviewed by the concerned Client engineer & approved by concerned Engineer In-charge from Project / Engineer.

-Team member should have undergone training on Job Safety Analysis.
-To train the members training shall be organized time to time at Training Dept. with help of inhouse faculty as well as external agency.
+Team members should have undergone training on Job Safety Analysis.
+To train the members training shall be organized time to time at Training Dept. with help of in-house faculty as well as an external agency.

-Fire & Safety department shall carry out audit of JSA System compliance in all areas on quarterly basis and bring out non-compliances, deficiencies, if any, to the notice of higher management.
-Such observations shall also be presented in monthly Safety meeting in a structured manner for discussion and improvement.
-This is in addition to system audit.
+Fire & Safety department shall carry out an audit of JSA System compliance in all areas on a quarterly basis and bring out non-compliances, deficiencies, if any, to the notice of higher management.
+Such observations shall also be presented in monthly Safety meetings in a structured manner for discussion and improvement.
+This is in addition to a system audit.

 Involvement of Employees in JSA

 - Employees of a given working area, performing the said job, shall be involved in all phases of the JSA, i.e. from reviewing the job steps / procedures to discussing potential hazards and recommended solutions.